dstonesloetb/QQIL5ProgResources/README.md

 # Programming Class Resources

 ## Download and unzip [myjava.7z](MyJava.7z) to access all the code examples for the official course book
-#### Click on view Raw Files to start download for myjava.7z.
+#### Click on VIEW RAW link to start download for myjava.7z.
 See individual chapters for class examples

 ## Chapter 1